|

 furniture, so before choosing this alternative, consider whether the

-carpenter and painter are skilled cabinetmakers or furniture finishers.
+carpenter and painter are skilled cabinetmakers or furniture

 Kitchen cabinets are made with either face-frame or frameless construction